-- 9.6.2 No more than 2 different sets of gear ratios may be homologated.
+- 9.6.1 The number of forward gear ratios must be 7.
+All ratios 1 through 7 must be installed. - 9.6.2 No more than 2 different sets of gear ratios may be homologated.
 Each set includes the MGU drop, bevel and final drive.
 Each set is discrete and no part of it can be interchanged with another set. - a.
-Homologated Gear Set 1 is targeted for Le Mans and Daytona and must be capable of achieving 340 kph without exceeding N{max} (using 349 mm tyre radius for the calculation) - b.
+Homologated Gear Set 1 is targeted for Le Mans and Daytona and must be capable of achieving 340 kph without exceeding Nmax (using 349 mm tyre radius for the calculation) - b.
 Homologated Gear Set 2 is targeted for most other WEC and IMSA circuits - c.
 Competitors are free to select from the Homologated Gear Sets at each event. - 9.6.3 Gears must be made from steel, homologated and purchased directly from the designated ACO/IMSA gearbox supplier.